 Every week we make as much chili as we can and every week we run out fast!
 The folks down on Skid Row are accustomed to food distribution, but not the way we do it.
 We serve the food in reusable bowls with metal spoons – a small detail but it makes a difference.
 Every week MOST of the bowls come back.
 (We assume the ones that don’t are put to good use!)
 They also aren’t used to “home cooked” food.
 David’s chili with a handful of cheese and chunk of honey cornbread comes with a feeling of “home”.
 And our volunteers hang out with, chat with, sometimes eat with, and always give lots of love to folks that come.

 Your generous donations make our Chili Ministry possible.
 One meal with Chili, Cornbread, and Lemonade costs around 100-150 USD.
-Our greatest cost is high quality beef for the chili and sloppy joes.
-We don’t want to use cheap meat from factory farms, but the locally sourced pasture raised beef we use is very costly.
-Our local butcher shop, Watkins Cattle Co. has been a generous sponsor donating some meat every week, but with our quantities always increasing, we need more and more meat to make it work.
+Our greatest cost is high quality plant-based “beef” for the chili and sloppy joes.
 Thanks so much for giving so generously!

 Based in Pune, India, LOVESEVA INDIA is the brainchild of David Harshada Wagner, Adriana Rizzolo, Amol Choudhari, and Varsha Choudhari.
 Adriana and David both are well known and respected teachers of yoga and practical spirituality have longstanding friendships with Amol and Varsha and both have deep roots in India.
 The aim is to provide a bridge between David and Adriana’s communities of western students with the people they’re serving in India.